 - The provided nutritional information is for guidance only and should not be considered as an exact calculation, as ingredients may vary.
 Data includes the rice accompaniment.

-- Store leftover red beans and rice in a covered container in the refrigerator for up to 3-4 days.
+- Store leftover red beans in a covered container in the refrigerator for up to 3-4 days.
+Store leftover rice for up to 1 day.

 - For longer storage, freeze the red beans and rice in an airtight container for up to 2-3 months.

-- To reheat the red beans and rice, place the leftovers in a non-stick saucepan with a little water.
+- To reheat the red beans, place the leftovers in a non-stick saucepan with a little water.
 Bring to a simmer and cook for 2-3 minutes, stirring frequently, until piping hot throughout.

-- Alternatively, reheat the red beans and rice in a microwave-safe container until it reaches a piping hot temperature, stir frequently during cooking.
+- Alternatively, reheat the red beans in a microwave-safe container until it reaches a piping hot temperature, stir frequently during cooking.

 - Adjust the spice level of the red beans to suit your taste preferences by adding more or less Cajun seasoning, if your beans are too spicy at the end of cooking add 1 teaspoon of extra sugar and consider stirring through some vegan sour cream or similar.

-- For extra spicy flavor, consider adding more Cajun seasoning, a dash of hot sauce, a pinch or two of cayenne pepper, or smoked paprika to the stew.
+- For extra spicy flavour, consider adding more Cajun seasoning, a dash of hot sauce, a pinch or two of cayenne pepper, fresh chilli, or smoked paprika to the stew.

 - If you're short on time, use pre-cooked canned beans and pre-chopped frozen vegetables [such as a frozen celery, onion and carrot mix] to speed up the cooking process.

-- Serve the red beans with a variety of toppings, such as chopped green onions, parsley, fresh cilantro, or a squeeze of lime juice for added freshness.
+- Serve the red beans with a variety of toppings, such as chopped spring (green) onions, parsley, fresh coriander (cilantro), a dollop of vegan mayonnaise, plain yogurt, or creme fraishe, or a squeeze of lime juice for added freshness.

 Nutrition